golift/securityspy/README.md

 Full Featured Go Library for [SecuritySpy](https://www.bensoftware.com/securityspy/)

+Everything is reasonably tested and working.
 Feedback is welcomed!
-Still working on it.
 Lots of docs to come.

-`ffmpeg` is also used if you want video snippets, but not required for most functions.
+`ffmpeg` is used if you want video snippets, but not required for most functions.

 My server doesn't have auth enabled, so I really have no idea if this works with a password. lemme know?